Riky5/CV/README.md

 # **Riky Moroni**
 <a href='https://www.linkedin.com/in/rikymoroni/'><img src='https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white' alt='linkedin logo'/></a> <a href='mailto:riky.moroni5@gmail.com'><img src='https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white' alt='gmail logo'/></a>

-A very determined Junior Software Developer just graduated from Makers Academy who enjoys learning constantly, attending workshops, and improving her programming skills.
+A very determined Junior Software Developer from a hospitality and retail background recently graduated from Makers Academy who enjoys constant learning, attending workshops, and improving her programming skills.

 I have always had a passion for Tech, but I never knew what path was right for me.
 After travelling for over ten years around the world, I decided to settle down in London, start thinking about changing career, and work towards this new goal.